bobavtokom/bobavtokom/README.md

 ## Hi there, im Boban
-### I am currently learning on full stack .NET DifferentAcademy
+### I have studied on full stack .NET DifferentAcademy
+### Currently i am learning and working on different projects using html css js c# sql.